andrewtholt/ATlast/README.md

 ATLast
 ======

-This is a fortk of a fork.
+This is a forrk of a fork.

 It is a fork of Michael Henderson's (aka quoha) of Atlast.

 I want to add a few features and use as the basis for a scriptable unit test framework.

 See also my forthSrc repo for example scripts.
-This will increase of time :)
+This will increase with time :)

 Below is Michael's original README.